MullinsLab/ISDB/doc/Getting-started.md

 ISDB is known to work on macOS and Linux (Ubuntu, Debian, Red Hat, CentOS) and will likely work on any Unix-like operating system.
-On Windows 10, you can probably use ISDB via the [Windows Subsystem for Linux][], although we haven't tried it out ourselves (so let us know how it goes if you do!).
+On Windows 10, you can probably use ISDB via the [Windows Subsystem for Linux][], although we haven't tried it out ourselves.
+(If you do, please let us know how it goes.)

 Please follow the steps in the [installation guide](Install.md) and then come back here to continue.